npillmayer/tyse/core/font/ot/ReadMe.md

 ### Abstractions

-Package `ot` will not provide functions to interpret any table of a font, but rather just expose the tables to the client.
-For example, it is not possible to ask package `ot` for a kerning distance between two glyphs.
-Clients have to check for the availability of kerning information and consult the appropriate table(s) themselves.
+Package `ot` will not provide functions to interpret any table of a font, but rather expose the tables to the client in a semantic way.
+It is not possible to, for example, ask package `ot` for a kerning distance between two glyphs.
+Instead, clients have to check for the availability of kerning tables and consult the appropriate table(s) themselves.
 From this point of view, `ot` is a low-level package.

 The binary data of a font can be thought of as a bunch of structures